 c.
 Attitude: personal attributes and behavioural/character traits that align with your club, organisation, or centre such as self-awareness, resilience, professionalism and a strong work ethic and the ability to remain calm in a crisis.
 More specifically being customer/member focused, having common sense/being pragmatic, being positive (a “can do” approach), a problem solver with an ability to analyse problems from first principles, being inclusive may all be valuable traits.

 e.
-Experience: both general & context specific experience may be necessary for a particular client group and broader experience may be necessary for someone to provide safety advice. this can be
+Experience: both general and context specific experience may be necessary for a particular client group and broader experience may be necessary for someone to provide safety advice.
+This can be:

 i. directly relevant, context specific, experience of the activity, such as stand up paddleboarding,